Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### ALEX

 Like, later Magnus, yeah, is a thing that you can listen to, and go, 'God, I don't really know how they did that.
 Wow.'
-But early seasons of Magnus really was just... a labour of love and it's, like, 'Okay, Alex, we need to have this sound effect.'
+But early seasons of Magnus really were just... a labour of love and it's, like, 'Okay, Alex, we need to have this sound effect.'
 'I don't know how to do that.
 I guess I'll go on Google and look up foley or something.'

 #### JONNY